 (Disclosure: Some of the links below may be affiliate links)

-When you have a lot of things at home, there are probably many things that are unnecessary.
-An excellent way to get rid of some of these things is to sell them.
+When you have a lot of things at home, there are probably many unnecessary things.
+An excellent way to eliminate some of these things is to sell them.

 There are many ways to sell items.
 You will save space and earn some money!
 But in today’s age, selling online is often the way to go.

-For instance, I recently did some order in my technology closet (yes, I am the kind of guy with a technology closet).
+For instance, I recently cleaned my technology closet (yes, I am the kind of guy with a technology closet).
 And I realized that I had way too many things stored at home.
 I also realized that I had way too many servers.
 So I decided to sell online a few things.

 I mostly use online websites to sell things.
 I am far from being a minimalist.
 But I am trying to reduce a bit the amount of burden I own.
 And if I can get some money in the process, it is a nice bonus!

-In this article, I talk about what I am selling online in Switzerland.
-And how am I selling them!
+In this article, I discuss what I am selling online in Switzerland.
+And how am I selling them?

 How to sell things online in Switzerland?

-My preferred way to sell items is to sell online.
+My preferred way to sell items is to sell them online.
 There are other ways, of course, but I prefer using online selling.
-Some people like things like a garage sale.
+Some people like things like garage sales.
 But there are much less popular in Switzerland than in America.
 And a lot of people do not go to flea markets anymore.
 So online selling is working pretty well!